sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.10.1 =

+* Set use_nomenclator default as false in order to avoid issue.

 = 1.10.0 =

 * Import Sameday nomenclature for cities and counties in order to use them in Checkout Form